 Children can also use essential oils aromatically by inhaling the oil right out of the bottle.
 Or you can make a human diffuser by adding a few drops of essential oils into the palm of your hand and cuffing it over your child’s nose.
 As they inhale, tiny essential oil molecules will enter the body.

 As a rule, I don’t suggest using essential oils internally under the age of 13.
 However, I have used essential oils internally on my kids a few times.
-Be sure to use your good judgment or check with your doctor before using essential oils internally.
+Be sure to use your good judgment and check with your doctor before using essential oils internally.

 In the few times that we have used essential oils internally on my kids, I was sure to dilute them first.
 If you don’t want to use a whole drop of oil, you can dip a toothpick into the essential oil you are using and then swirl it into a spoonful of honey.

 Or you can stir the toothpick into a cup of tea, a teaspoon of coconut oil, or applesauce.

 Learn more about internal use HERE.